 - 5. Ignition Carryover: Once flame is established, the igniter remains on for 10 additional seconds to ensure flame stability. - 6.
 Run: The flame is sustained until the call for heat is satisfied.
 The burner is then sent to Motor-Off Delay, if applicable, or it is shut down and sent to Standby. - 7.
-Recycle: If the flame is lost while the burner is firing, the control shuts down the burner, enters a 60 second recycle delay, and then repeats the ignition sequence.
-The control will continue to Recycle each time the flame is lost until the accumulated oil-flow-without-flame time reaches 30 seconds, at which point the control will go into lockout instead of recycle if the flame is lost again during run.
+Recycle: If the flame is lost while the burner is firing, the control shuts down the burner, enters a 60 second recycle delay, and repeats the ignition sequence.
+The control will continue to Recycle each time the flame is lost, until it reaches a pre-set time allotment.
+The control will then go into Hard Lockout instead of recycle.
 This feature prevents excessive accumulation of oil in the appliance firing chamber. - 8.
 Motor-Off Delay: If applicable, the oil solenoid valve is turned off and the control delays turning the motor off for the set motor-off delay time before the control returns to standby. - 9.
 Pump Prime: The igniter and motor are on with the oil solenoid valve energized for 4 minutes.
-During Pump Prime mode, the cad cell is disregarded, allowing the technician to prime the pump without
+During Pump Prime mode, the cad cell is disengaged, allowing the technician to prime the pump without having to jumper the cad cell.